The seventy7 Guide: Product Photography

 Know the brand

-Whether it’s a brand’s culture that someone within our collective participates in - or if it’s down to meticulous research - you have to be passionate about taking a fresh approach that keeps within the parameters of their house style when it comes to capturing product imagery.
+Whether it’s a brand’s culture that someone within your collective participates in - or if it’s down to meticulous research - you have to be passionate about taking a fresh approach that keeps within the parameters of their house style when it comes to capturing product imagery.
 This is where it’s vital to have a great art director who understands the brand you’re working with.

 “Fashion photography is all about working as a collective by inspiring and taking inspiration from your colleagues.
 It’s so important to be confident in your creative vision, and the best way to do that is by understanding the story that your image needs to tell.”